 Management believes Adjusted EBITDA provides meaningful information with respect to the financial performance and value of the Company, as items that may obscure the underlying trends in the business performance are excluded.
-A reconciliation of earnings (loss) to Adjusted EBITDA is provided in the section entitled "Overall Performance and Results of Operations - Adjusted EBITDA Reconciliation."
+A reconciliation of earnings (loss) to Adjusted EBITDA is provided in the sections entitled "Adjusted EBITDA Reconciliation - Continuing Operations" and "Adjusted EBITDA Reconciliation - Discontinued Operations).

-These measures are intended to provide additional information and should not be considered in isolation or as a substitute for measures of financial performance prepared in accordance with IFRS.
+These measures are intended to provide additional information and should not be considered in isolation or as a substitute for measures of financial performance prepared in accordance with IFRS®.